iExecBlockchainComputing/iexec-dapps-registry/README.md

 An example workflow is described below:

 * Pre-requisites:
-	* User has previously created a SQLite DB and placed the db file on IPFS, and so also has a hash of this database.
+	* User has previously created a SQLite DB and placed the DB file on IPFS, and so also has an IPFS hash of this database file.
-	* User has developed queries and has also stored such queries on IPFS, and so also has the hashes associated to these queries.
+	* User has developed queries and has also stored such queries on IPFS, and so also has the IPFS hashes associated to these queries.

 * Steps:
 1. User sends DB Hash of SQLite DB on IPFS to Ethereum smart contract: